wendahere/JAWS/Jayvien.md

 Wi-Fi Manager is not in the MicroPython library so we need to upload it ourself.

--> Firstly, check your Port & Micropython **(Search on your computer Device Manager then click on Port)**/**(Tools...Options...Interpreter)**
+&rarr; Firstly, check your Port & Micropython **(Search on your computer Device Manager then click on Port)**/**(Tools...Options...Interpreter)**

--> Secondly, [Copy This To Your Thonny](https://raw.githubusercontent.com/tayfunulu/WiFiManager/master/wifimgr.py) & save this file in **Micropython Device as wifimgr.py**
+&rarr; Secondly, [Copy This To Your Thonny](https://raw.githubusercontent.com/tayfunulu/WiFiManager/master/wifimgr.py) & save this file in **Mi&rarr;cropython Device as wifimgr.py**

--> Thirdly, [Open new file and Paste This File](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP-MicroPython/esp_wifimanager_example.py) & save this file in **Micropython Device as Main.py**
+&rarr; Thirdly, [Open new file and Paste This File](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP-MicroPython/esp_wifimanager_example.py) & save this file in **Micropython Device as Main.py**

--> Next, Press EN button on ESP32 and check your wifi settings on your computer, it will state as **WifiManager and Password is tayfunulu**
+&rarr; Next, Press EN button on ESP32 and check your wifi settings on your computer, it will state as **WifiManager and Password is tayfunulu**

 > #### Micropython Shell Will Show This
 > Connect to WiFi ssid WifiManager, default password: tayfunulu